Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 Squawking and Screeching

-Many cockatoo species make loud-pitched screeches, indicating they fear danger nearby.
-Some cockatoos screech and squawk every day, which is a natural part of their communication repertoire.
+Cockatoos make loud-pitched screeches.
+Most cockatoos screech and squawk regularly, especially in the morning, which is a natural part of their communication repertoire.

-Some cockatoos squawk and screech before bedtime.
-Umbrella, Moluccan, and Goffin’s cockatoos are more prone to doing this than other cockatoo species.
+Umbrella, Moluccan, and Goffin’s cockatoos are more prone to doing this than other species.

 Singing

-Scientific American describes how captive cockatoos can sing lower notes than smaller pet birds, enabling them to accurately mimic human speech.
+Scientific American describes how captive cockatoos can sing lower notes than smaller birds.

 Hissing

-When cockatoos hiss, it means that they’re feeling threatened.
-This is the step before biting, so be careful not to provoke the cockatoo.
-They also hiss due to:
+When cockatoos hiss, it means that they’re feeling afraid or threatened.
+This is the final warning before biting, so be careful not to provoke them.
+Cockatoos also hiss due to:

 • Intimidating cage mates or other pets.